 To many people, summer usually means lounging on the beach or by the pool, soaking up rays in pursuit of a beautiful tan.
-But, dermatologists advise that you apply sunscreen whenever you go outside.
+However, dermatologists advise that you apply sunscreen whenever you go outside.
 But does sunscreen prevent tanning?

 In This Article